cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Fix bug: when editing a task note, console says "renderTask is not defined"
 - Fix bug: when adding a subtask, console says "renderTask is not defined"
 - Mark a task "is_more" if it contains a note or subtasks
 - Create multiple lists